Changissnz/nu_merchant_principal/README.md

 the Great-Wind has placed the stage as one to induce weakness into the agents of its disliking.
-The Great-Wind does this because it conjectured that the agents would not be fallen if it were to skip this stage, in favor of moving onto the second and third stages.
+The Great-Wind does this because it conjectured that the agents would not be fallen if it were to skip this stage and rush into the second and third stages.

 So the onion-based pulse may fail in its objectives, to negate the agent's assets and capabilities from themself.
-Below are decision tables showing how an agent would attempt to "solve" an onion-based pulse impacting them.
+Below are decision tables showing the choices belonging to an agent encountering an onion-based pulse that is impacting them.

 ![image info](./images/gwr_tab1.PNG)